Brutal Corporate Fails You Can Watch on TV

 Where to watch: HBO Max

 The first installment of the six-part documentary series "Music Box," "Woodstock 99" is a feature-length film that looks back at the disaster of the 1999 Woodstock music festival.
 Blinded by peace-and-love nostalgia of the original fest, the version festival turned into a violent event riddled with rioting and sexual assault.
-Some critics have problems with how the filmmaker decided to tell the story, but generally find it a promising start to the series.
+Some critics have problems with how the filmmaker decided to tell the story, but generally found it a promising start to the series.

 LuLaRich